Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 and therefore install the most optimized variant available.
-If you have variants for different lower CUDA runtime bounds, you choose the one that is the highest — say, if you have CUDA 12.8, you'd rather take a `>=12.8,<13` wheel than a `>=12.6,<13` one, as it is more likely to benefit from newer API.
+If you have variants for different lower CUDA runtime bounds, you choose the one that is the highest — say, if you have CUDA 12.8, you'd rather take a `>=12.8,<13` wheel than a `>=12.6,<13` one, as it will likely have improved performance.
 And if you have two wheels built for the same CUDA version, but one of them also carries CPU optimizations, you'd take the latter.

 The problems start when you have two different wheels that cannot be trivially compared — say, a CUDA-optimized wheel and a CPU-optimized wheel.
 You may have a gut feeling that CUDA wins, but this is not a general rule.
-Things become even harder when you have to choose between a CUDA and a ROCm wheel (presumably having two GPUs).
+Things become even harder when you have to choose between a CUDA and a ROCm wheel (say on a machine with an NVIDIA and an AMD GPU installed).

 <div style={{ textAlign: "center" }}>
 <figure style={{width: 'auto', margin: '0 2em', display: 'inline-block', verticalAlign: 'top'}}>